-Lou Mora is a photographer based in Ojai, California, where he has lived for the past eight years.
-Originally from New Jersey, he has called California home for over two decades.
-His work explores the quiet, often overlooked beauty in everyday life—moments that might otherwise slip by unnoticed.
+Lou Mora is a photographer based in Ojai, California.
+Originally from New Jersey, he has lived and worked in California for over two decades, while remaining attentive to place wherever his work takes him.
+His photographs explore the quiet, often overlooked beauty in everyday life—moments that might otherwise slip by unnoticed.
 Whether photographing people, flora, or ordinary objects, Mora creates images that distill life to its essence, revealing stillness, light, and subtle connections that speak beyond the frame.

-At the heart of his work is a belief that photography is not just about seeing but about being fully awake in a moment.
-His images invite viewers into that same state of quiet awareness, offering a thoughtful meditation on the connections between place, subject, and the human experience.
+At the heart of his work is a belief that photography is not just about seeing, but about being fully awake in a moment.
+His images invite viewers into that same state of attention, offering a meditation on presence, balance, and the subtle relationships between place, subject, and human experience.

 studio@lou-mora.com